-So – what does this mean for all of us in the EDU space?
-Time to panic about disappearing emails plaguing the school district?
+So – what does Confidential Mode mean for all of us in the EDU space?
+Panic about disappearing emails plaguing the school district?
 Nope, no need to fret.
 There are some easy ways to manage this feature and mitigate potential issues before they arise.
-And as I mentioned, the feature is still in beta, so now is the perfect time to read-up and configure your settings before anything gets mass released post-beta.

 Confidential mode emails are now retained in vault and vault will retain, preserve, search, and export confidential mode messages, but there are limitations that should be taken into consideration prior to activation of the Confidential Mode email feature.